-Over past decades we have seen a lot of Clipboard software which have worked across devices, saved what you copy to the cloud or in the local PC, but there hasn’t been one which works seamlessly with Windows 10.
+Over the past decades, we have seen a lot of Clipboard software which have worked across devices, saved what you copy to the cloud or in the local PC, but there hasn’t been one which works seamlessly with Windows 11/10.

-While the Windows Clipboard continues to be there, starting with Windows 10 v1809, Microsoft has introduced a Cloud Clipboard which is natively integrated into Windows 10.
+While the Windows Clipboard continues to be there, Microsoft has now introduced a Cloud Clipboard which is natively integrated into Windows 10.
 In this post, I am sharing how you can use the Cloud Clipboard feature in Windows 10.

 After this, turn on the toggle for Sync across devices.
 Next, when you access it on any other device, you will see the same Clipboard data on any other device.

-To access Clipboard, press Win+V anywhere, and the clipboard will popup.
-To copy-paste, any of the text or image just click on it, and it will automatically appear in the editor.
-For images, it has to be an editor which can accept images like Paint.
+To access Clipboard, press Win+V anywhere, and the clipboard will pop up.
+To copy-paste, any of the text or images just click on it, and it will automatically appear in the editor.
+For images, it has to be an editor that can accept images like Paint.

 - Hover over one of the clipboard data until it becomes a little dark.